Hjhirp/Assignment/README.md

 ## Overview

-The solution revolves around converting radian measures to Cartesian coordinates, identifying potential line intersections, and evaluating these intersections in relation to a predefined circle.
+The solution revolves around converting radian measures to Cartesian coordinates, identifying potential line intersections, and evaluating these intersections within a predefined circle.
 The core logic of the solution is encapsulated in a series of functions, each responsible for a distinct aspect of the problem-solving process.

+### Functions Overview

+- `input_to_dict(list_, list2_)`: Takes two lists, one of radian measures and another of line identifiers, and maps each line to its start and end points in Cartesian coordinates, storing this information in a dictionary.

+- `convert_to_x_y(radian)`: Converts a radian measure to a Cartesian coordinate (x, y).

+- `slope(x1, y1, x2, y2)`: Calculates the slope of a line segment given its start and end points.

+- `intercept(x1, y1, x2, y2)`: Calculates the y-intercept of a line segment given its start and end points.

+- `intersection(x1, y1, x2, y2, x3, y3, x4, y4)`: Determines the intersection point of two line segments and checks if the distance of this point from the origin is greater than 1.

+- `find_intersection(comb, start_end_map_dict)`: Takes combinations of line segment indices and a dictionary of line segments to calculate how many intersect within the specified boundary.

+- `comb(n)`: Generates all possible 2-item combinations of line indices up to `n`.

 ## Solution Flow